 Established in the spring of 2013, SimBrief.com was created with the intent of sharing a series of flight planning tools with the general Flight Simulation community.
-Aircraft performance and navigational databases are based on real world data, making SimBrief ideal for use with any of the Flight Simulation programs currently on the market.
+Databases are based on real world data, making SimBrief ideal for use with any of the Flight Simulation programs currently on the market.

 Through a partnership with Navigraph, purchasers of Navigraph's FMS Data product can enjoy the added bonus of unlocking the latest AIRAC for use with their SimBrief account.
 That being said, those without a Navigraph subscription can still freely use the default SimBrief.com database, which is slightly dated.